How To Treat Eczema

 How to prevent eczema breakouts

 Sufferers should always try to keep the affected skin moisturised.
 Do not use highly fragranced or chemical laden hair and body care products.
-Use gentle washing and bathing products such as Botanical Therapeutic Shampoo & Body Wash.
-This extra mild formulation is suitable form head to toe and is free from SLS and paraben.
+Use gentle washing and bathing products such as Hope's Relief Goat's Milk Body Wash.
+This extra mild formulation is soap-free, gentle and free from SLS and paraben.

 People who change their diet often find great benefits.
 An eczema diet ideally should avoid processed foods if possible.
 Bacon, tinned food, frozen preserved food, white sugar and flour are typically to be avoided.
 Severe eczema may also require the abstinence of wheat and gluten.
 There are many eczema diets that you can read about however most of these are simply too strict or very hard to follow.
 I believe that if you cannot completely abstain from the foods mentioned above, at least moderate their intake which should not be difficult.